 The worst affected arena is Syria where a civil war is raging since 2011, with four different belligerents: the Syrian government and their allies (including Russia), the Free Syrian Army with their allies (including the United States), the Syrian Democratic Forces and their allies (including Russia and the United States) and the Islamic State.
 Estimates of civilian deaths in the conflict are close to half a million.
 8 million have been displaced, which led to the worst refugee crisis in decades.

-Trump kept insisting on an imminent threat of an attack from Muslim immigrants, and his administration - lacking real life events - keep making up terror attacks that never happened.
-His attempts at creating an anti-Muslim hysteria could indicate a plan for an event similar to 9/11 to consolidate his power, curtail the rule of the courts and govern by executive orders alone, effectively ending the separation of powers in the US.
+Trump kept insisting on an imminent threat of an attack from Muslim immigrants, and his administration - lacking real life events - kept making up terror attacks that never happened.
+His attempts at creating an anti-Muslim hysteria could indicate a plan to create or provoke an event similar to 9/11 to consolidate his power, curtail the rule of the courts and govern by executive orders alone, effectively ending the separation of powers in the US.

-Life, as Darwin and Hitler said, is survival of the fittest, and we have to deal with the fact that the United States have eliminated all competitors for world rule.
+Life, as Darwin and Hitler said, is survival of the fittest, and we have to deal with the fact that the United States have eliminated all competitors for world domination.
 But the civilised countries should not allow them to lecture us about freedom, morals or human rights; we should measure our cultural standards against a more challenging benchmark.